dekuNukem/STM32_tutorials/README.md

 ## What you need

 You do need to buy some hardwares, luckily they are dirt cheap, and you only need 1 of each to get started.
-Although I do recommend getting 2 of each for spares.
+Although I do recommend getting a few more for spares.
 They usually take 1 or 2 weeks to arrive, and you can pay more for faster shipping.

 ### ST-Link v2 Programmer